 Chargebacks, retrievals, and pre-arbitrations on Google Pay transactions behave in the same way as your credit card disputes, and should be responded to according to your merchant account setup.
 If you’re unsure how to handle a dispute, contact our Accounts team.

-Google Pay transactions differ by how the customer stores their Google Pay payment methods: in a Google account or to an Android device.
+We recommend collecting billing address information, at minimum billing postal code, and passing that billing postal code with all Google Pay transactions as a best practice.
+Whether you can also run fraud checks on those transactions depends on how the customer stores their Google Pay payment methods: in a Google account or to an Android device.

 For payment methods added by the user directly to their device, Google will issue a device-specific token that represents the customer's card.
 This along with a single-use cryptogram will be used to authorize the transaction.
 These transactions are not compatible with any of our fraud tool offerings.